Illustration of Coventry

 4 minute read

-This year, more people than ever are expected to pay tax on their savings1.
+More people are expected to pay tax on their savings each year1.
 You may have already had your tax code changed by HMRC because of this.

 But how do you work out what you owe?